The end of the Fall Semester is December 18.

 Cheryl Raine, MM

 Cheryl Ann Raine is both a CCM and Miami graduate, with a Masters of Music Education in Supervision and a Major in Organ.
-She has been active as a music educator and church musician for over 35 years.
-Cheryl is the current Music Director of Hartzell UMC and is an adjunct professor here at the College of Mt.
-St. Joseph, teaching Organ lessons and Class Piano.
-Degrees: M.S.
-Music Education, Miami University.
+She has been active as a music educator and church musician for over 40 years.
+Cheryl is in her 5th year as Organist at Fleming Road United Church of Christ.

 Claire Timmerman's diverse musical studies, travels, and innate passion for teaching have led her to have a dynamic and holistic approach as a music educator.
 She enjoys teaching children and adults, and lives and breathes the Suzuki philosophy that “every child can” taking it one step further, believing that “every person can”.
 Claire believes that music, being truly universal, is an integral part of the human experience, and that everyone should have an equal opportunity to learn and love music.
 She strives to share her love of music with her students, and to nurture and cultivate their artist within.